How to get Renter's Insurance Cheap

 According to John Espenschied, owner of Insurance Brokers Group, college students are generally covered under their parents’ homeowners insurance policies.

 The personal property protection of the homeowners insurance policy will extend to the child’s belongings that are outside of the home — like being away at college.
-This is particularly important because insurance companies will not write a renters insurance policy for a student living in a dorm.
+This is particularly important because insurance companies will not write a renters insurance policy for a

 However, many landlords will require that students have a separate renters insurance policy if they live in an apartment outside of the dorms.
 For any students whose parents do not have homeowners insurance or whose policies do not cover them, renters insurance is a good idea to not only protect their personal property, but to shield them from liability.